-The administrative, management or supervisory body (hereinafter "AMSB") should have appropriate interaction with any committee it establishes as well as with senior management and with persons having other key functions in the undertaking, proactively requesting relevant information from them and challenging that information when necessary.
+The administrative, management or supervisory body (hereinafter "AMSB") should have appropriate interaction with any committee it establishes as well as with senior management and with persons having other key functions in the undertaking, proactively requesting information from them and challenging that information when necessary.

-At group level the AMSB of the participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company should have an appropriate interaction with the AMSB of all entities within the group that have a material impact on the risk profile of the group, requesting information proactively and challenging the decisions in the matters that may affect the group.
+At group level the AMSB of the responsible entity should have an appropriate interaction with the AMSB of all entities within the group, requesting information proactively and challenging the decisions in the matters that may affect the group.

-- 2.1.
-The focal point of the governance system is the AMSB.
-The term "administrative, management or supervisory body" used in Solvency II which in these Guidelines is shortened to the term "AMSB" covers at least the single board in a one-tier system and either the management or the supervisory board of a two-tier board system depending on their responsibilities and duties.
-When transposing Solvency II, each Member State considers its own specificities and attributes responsibilities and duties to the appropriate board, if necessary. - 2.2.
-An undertaking's AMSB is expected to consider whether a committee structure is appropriate and, if so, what its mandate and reporting lines should be.
+- 2.1 The focal point of the governance system is the AMSB.
+The term "administrative, management or supervisory body" used in Solvency II which in these Guidelines is shortened to the term "AMSB" covers the single board in a one-tier system and either the management or the supervisory board of a two-tier board system depending on their responsibilities and duties.
+When transposing Solvency II, each Member State considers its own specificities and attributes responsibilities and duties to the appropriate board, if necessary. - 2.2 An undertaking's AMSB is expected to consider whether a committee structure is appropriate and, if so, what its mandate and reporting lines should be.
 For example, it could consider forming audit, risk, investment or remuneration committees.